automium/automium/helm/SETUP.md

 ### Consul

-Once helm is ready, we can install Consul using the [official chart](https://github.com/hashicorp/consul-helm).
-Since the project doesn't use a real Helm repository, we need to install it from GitHub, using our custom values:
+Once helm is ready, you can install Consul using the [official chart](https://github.com/hashicorp/consul-helm).
+Since the project doesn't use a real Helm repository, you need to install it from GitHub, using some custom values:

 `helm install --name consul -f consul-values.yaml https://github.com/hashicorp/consul-helm/archive/v0.8.1.tar.gz`

-Consul pod remains pending until we define a local volume to store data, with the following commands:
+Consul pod remains pending until you define a local volume to store data, with the following commands:

 ```
 kubectl apply -f consul/